ZixeSea/ServerStats/README.md

 * **ServerStatsPremium#3256** (697173663048269874)
 * **ServerStatsAlpha#6502** (619868280596856842)

-> Here is a list of bots that are related to this project (any other bot is fake or a scam), always make sure you use an invite link from a trusted source.
+>***NOTE:*** Here is a list of bots that are related to this project (any other bot is fake or a scam), always make sure you use an invite link from a trusted source.

 ### Additional info
 * ServerStats is made with the idea to make it free so you will see a lot of thing that are free in this bot put pay in other comparable bots (like changing the counter text).